alexbfree/thesis/src/chapter-4.md

 Thematic Findings{#4.3}
 -----------------

 The 120,000-word corpus from audio recordings of workshops A, B and C was divided by activity, group, and family or staff focus into 85 different source texts.
 Each text was thematically coded.
 The coded texts were analysed through four cycles of analysis [@huberman2002].
 During this reductive process, participant creations, activity outputs and ranking data were referenced for context.
 Results of the thematic analysis are presented below.
 In [4.3.1](#4.3.1) the three main themes and subthemes are introduced.
 Each theme is detailed in [4.3.2](#4.3.2) to [4.3.4](#4.3.4), including participant quotes.
-Notation for quotes is explained in [Additional 4](#ari-quotes)].
+Notation for quotes is explained in [ARI4.4](#ari-quote-notation)].

 ### Themes & Subthemes{#4.3.1}